Collect Customer Feedback on Your Website With These 7 Tips

 6. Find Out Why Visitors Are Abandoning Your Site

-OptinMonster’s signature exit intent technology is excellent for collecting customer feedback.
-It detects when people are about to leave your site, and pops up a campaign.
+OptinMonster’s signature Exit-intent® technology is excellent for collecting customer feedback.
+It detects when people are about to leave your site and displays your campaign right before they go.

 Here’s how we collect feedback with it on OptinMonster:

-When a visitor isn’t ready to buy and clicks on “I have a few questions first!” they can then enter their feedback immediately:
+If a visitor isn’t ready to buy, they can click on the “I have a few questions first!” button.
+They’ll then see a simple form where they can ask any questions.

 optinmonster form for users to submit questions